 Well it is totally a personal choice but there are for sure many benefits if you own a bike

 - You will have ease in commuting and will save expenses for transport.

-- You are going to enjoy the scenic beauty of Germany by planning the cycling tour around Germany.
+- You are going to enjoy the scenic beauty of Germany by planning a cycling tour around Germany.
 Like I have been using applications like Komoot to find the nearest cycling routes.